Minnesota Vikings boat party scandal: Mewelde Moore

 Moore admitted being on the boat, but he claimed that "nothing happened".
 Asked if he saw strippers or sex on his boat, Moore quickly replied: "Sex?
 What are you talking about?
 Is that what – man, that's crazy.
 Sex?
 Come on.
 Look man, I'm engaged so... none of that.
 Thing about that... that – that put me in trouble."

 Koren Robinson

-Robinson claimed he was not on either boat and was upset the Minneapolis Star Tribune associated him with this incident, given his effort to rebuild his life after struggling with substance abuse.
+Koren Robinson claimed he was not on either boat and was upset the Minneapolis Star Tribune associated him with this incident, given his effort to rebuild his life after struggling with substance abuse.

 Robinson says "I wasn't there, as far as the whole situation, I just know I wasn't on the boat, and I don't want to get involved.
 I don't want my name brought up because of what I just went through and what I'm still going through.
 So for my name to be brought up like that is just crazy and upsetting, because I don't want anyone looking at me because I had nothing to do with it."